Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Tallahassee are positioned to serve Florida's state government agencies, Florida State University, and Florida A&M University.
-This makes it a key location for public sector contractors, research institutions, and educational technology firms.
+Proximity To Key Business Districts Data centers in Tallahassee are positioned to serve the state government of Florida, Florida State University, and a growing number of technology and healthcare organizations.
+This proximity enables low-latency performance for state-level digital services and research applications.

 Natural Disaster Risk

-Tallahassee has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72, as of September 2025.
-This rating reflects the region's exposure to severe weather events common to the Southeastern United States.
+Tallahassee has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72 as of September 2025.
+While its inland location reduces the threat of storm surge compared to coastal cities, the area remains susceptible to severe weather events.

 • Hurricane